ojitha/ojitha.github.io/notes/python.md

 ## Closures

 A function variable becomes local when assigned a value; otherwise, it searches for global scope variable assignment of the same variable (the name of the variables are the same).
-Therefore, before printing the local variable, you have to assign a variable locally, or you have to explicitly inform using the `global` keyword to avoid  the misconception:
+Therefore, before use the local variable, you have to assign a variable locally, or you have to explicitly inform using the `global` keyword to avoid  the misconception:

 ```python
 a=1